hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="cubbyholewrite"></a>
 # **CubbyholeWrite**
-> void CubbyholeWrite (string path, string cubbyholeMountPath = null)
+> void CubbyholeWrite (string path, string cubbyholeMountPath = "cubbyhole", TimeSpan? wrapTTL = null)

 Store a secret at the specified location.